The Endocannabinoid System And You – How Weed Affects Us

 Once again looking back at the list of ECS impacts described above, you may be wondering where CBD fits in.
 Based on our understanding of the presence of CB2 endocannabinoid receptors throughout our immune system, we know that CBD impacts inflammation, sleep, and more.

-Mota tincture
+Mota Tincture

 Final Thoughts on the ECS